 - This will include information regarding your child’s SEN.

 - Parents' meetings will often be held before the trip to give you an opportunity to discuss any concerns or ask specific questions.

 - You may also contact the trip organiser should you have any additional concerns.

 How accessible is the School environment?

-- The School has lifts in all of its main buildings, which relevant students can gain access to, to ensure teaching rooms are accessible
+- The School has lifts in all of its main buildings, which SEN students can gain access to, to ensure teaching rooms are accessible.

 How will the School prepare and support my child to join the School?

 - Before your child comes to the School the following process will occur:

 - Information from primary Schools about your child will be collated